House budget deal hits mandatory spending snag

 But that number has failed to satisfy either wing of the Republican conference, and plans to mark up the budget this week have been shelved.

-"We've still got a few little pieces there we want to make sure we've still got all our members on board, and we're continuing to work to get that to happen," House budget chairwoman Dianne Black told reporters Tuesday.
+"We've still got a few little pieces there we want to make sure we've still got all our members on board, and we're continuing to work to get that to happen," House budget chairwoman Diane Black told reporters Tuesday.
 "I'm not going to talk about those numbers right now again because they're being negotiated."

 Black said she was confident a House budget would eventually be passed out of committee, saying she was working to finalize a deal that had support of both the panel members and the broader Republican conference.